marcioAlmada/strict/README.md

   * boolean
   * resource

-Variadic support for all of the above is also included.
+Variadic support for all of the above types is also included.

 Passing the wrong type parameter will result in a recoverable error being emitted,
-    which is consistent with the way Zend currently deals with type mismatch.
+    which is consistent with the way Zend currently deals with type mismatches.

 Limitations
 ===========